 In investing, risk tolerance refers to the amount of risk an investor is willing to take on and how much loss they can stomach if the market sours.
 Unlike stashing your cash in a savings account, investing requires assuming a certain amount of risk, because your investments might rise or fall in value depending on market conditions.

 Your risk tolerance is determined by a variety of factors, ranging from your time horizon to your personal comfort level.
-Take our short quiz at the end to help you to determine your risk tolerance level, and then read on for a full breakdown.
+Take our short quiz to help you to determine your risk tolerance level, and then read on for a full breakdown.

 - Risk tolerance definition